zdharma-continuum/zinit-annex-unscope/README.md

 # zinit-annex-unscope

-A Zinit-Zsh annex that allows to install plugins without specifying the GitHub user name.
+A Zinit-Zsh annex that allows users to install plugins without specifying the GitHub user name.
 It works as follows:

 1. On the installation of a plugin without any slashes (/) in its name the